 –I learned later that my brother’s friend hadn’t even been wearing his seat belt!
 From that day on I have made sure that anyone driving with me has a seat belt on–they don’t get to choose

 –We went off the road at the place we did.
 I’ve made that drive many times since then…sometimes driving, sometimes the passenger, and always cringed a little at the overpasses, bridges and dropoffs where we could have crashed instead

 –There weren’t any other cars on the road next to us.
 I could have so easily brought other victims into this mess

 I made it on the news that night.
 There was a small blurb about traveling students who had crashed.
 I think I may have even been in the footage a little.
 Not my proudest moment, and certainly not what I wanted to ever be on the news for.

 When I made it back to school after the vacation, I wrote a letter to the school newspaper which they published (again, not what I wanted to be in the paper for) but I felt like I should tell people what could happen.
 Other than that though, I haven’t talked about it much.
 It’s embarrassing, and not in a tell-it-anyway-cause-its-funny type of way.

 If you read through all this, thank you.
 If you know anyone traveling this holiday season, especially college students, please forward this to them, or talk to them about it.
-And if you yourself are driving somewhere are start to feel tired at all, please pull off somewhere and rest for a while, or let someone else drive.
+And if you yourself are driving somewhere and start to feel tired at all, please pull off somewhere and rest for a while, or let someone else drive.
 So, so, so much better to arrive a little late than not at all.
-Also--most accidents like this happen close to home because you're familiar with the surroundings, and you think you're so close that you can just push through and make it there.
+Also–most accidents like this happen close to home because you’re familiar with the surroundings, and you think you’re so close that you can just push through and make it there.